HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_06/Exercise_06_34/Exercise_06_34.md

 ####Answer
 This solution works equally well.

 Note however that recursion would never terminate if called with a negative integer and eventually cause a stack overflow.

-But there exists no factorial for negative integers anyway so this is not really an problem.
+But there exists no factorial for negative integers anyway, so this is not really an problem.
 If this was real production code so should this function be able to handle calls with negative input by for example throwing an exception.